 Element Air Operational policy Avoid or minimise impacts on sensitive receptors and amenity arising from air pollution and dust emissions.
-Performance criteria Negligible air and dust impacts to sensitive receptors Comply with approval conditions and air quality objectives: PM10 - 50 μg/m (24 hour average; 5 days per year exceedance) TSP - 90 μg/m (annual average) Dust deposition - 120 mg/m/day (monthly average) Complaints responded to in a timely and considerate manner with initial response within 24 hours.
-Implementation strategy Consider certain climatic conditions (e.g. avoid high dust generating activities during windy conditions) Minimise areas of cleared and exposed soil Stabilise and/or rehabilitate exposed soils as soon as possible As far as practicable, cover or dampen stockpiles when windy weather is forecast Minimise use of unsealed roads, for example the use of buses to transport workers to and from the site • Employ the use of a water truck or similar onsite (where practical) and along access roads (where appropriate) Enforce low speed limits during construction and reduce vehicle access to essential construction vehicles only Regularly maintain all construction equipment and machinery to ensure efficient operation Where appropriate, turn off or throttle down all construction equipment and machinery when not in use Use blasting mats to prevent excessive dispersal of blast material and to reduce dust releases • Store paints, thinners, solvents and other volatile organic substances in sealed containers.
-Monitoring A complaint based hotline will be established along with a complaints handling procedure If complaints are received they will be investigated and air quality monitoring undertaken as appropriate to assist quick resolution • Qualitative monitoring should be undertaken by all staff, at all times, to ensure dust and other airborne particulates do not cause unreasonable impact on air quality • Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 2.11 and Section 2.12.
+Performance criteria Negligible air and dust impacts to sensitive receptors Comply with approval conditions Complaints responded to in a timely and considerate manner with initial response within 24 hours.
+Implementation strategy Consider certain climatic conditions (e.g. avoid high dust generating activities during windy conditions) Minimise areas of cleared and exposed soil Stabilise and/or rehabilitate exposed soils as soon as possible As far as practicable, cover or dampen stockpiles when windy weather is forecast Minimise use of unsealed roads, for example the use of buses to transport workers to and from the site Employ the use of a water truck or similar onsite (where practical) and along access roads (where appropriate) Enforce low speed limits during construction and reduce vehicle access to essential construction vehicles only Regularly maintain all construction equipment and machinery to ensure efficient operation Where appropriate, turn off or throttle downall construction equipment and machinery when not in use Use blasting mats to prevent excessive dispersal of blast material and to reduce dust releases • Store paints, thinners, solvents and other volatile organic substances in sealed containers.
+Monitoring A complaint based hotline will be established along with a complaints handling procedure If complaints are received they will be investigated and air quality monitoring undertaken as appropriate to assist quick resolution Qualitative monitoring should be undertaken by all staff, at all times, to ensure dust and other airborne particulates do not cause unreasonable impact on air quality Environmental reporting and auditing will be undertaken in accordance with procedures outlined in Section 23.2.11 and Section 23.2.12.
 Corrective action If visible dust plumes occur: Suppress dust with water spray Review vehicle movements and internal/external road surfaces to minimise dust.
-Implement complaints procedure (Section 2.10)
+Implement complaints procedure (Section 23.2.10) Where air quality complaints or reports are received the Construction Manager will ensure the complaint/report is investigated and if necessary, review the procedures and the practices associated with the causative aspect.
+Work on the causative aspect may need to cease until corrective actions are